The brief guide to common French expressions

 These are 8 different expressions to say you cheers in French:

-- À votre santé: it’s a polite generic toast that translates to “To your health” and often used in plural/formal contexts
+- À votre santé: it’s a polite generic toast that translates to “To your health” and is often used in plural/formal contexts

 - A ta santé: is a generic toast commonly used in singular/informal situations.